irmen/Pyro4/docs/source/clientcode.rst

   on the receiving end if so desired, because most custom classes aren't dealt with automatically.
   Requires third party library module.
 * json: more restricted as serpent, less types supported.
 Part of Python's standard library.
 * marshal: a very limited but fast serializer.
-Can deal with a small range of types only.
+Can deal with a small range of builtin types only, no custom classes can be serialized.
 Part of the standard library.
 * pickle: the legacy serializer.
 Fast and supports almost all types.
 Has security problems though.

 .. note::